cloudblog004/fantasticfoodies/content/en/posts/2632-recipe-of-favorite-oven-baked-cajun-bbq-chicken-legs.md

 1. Get 21/2 Tbsp.
 Holy Smoke bbq rub seasoning;(can only buy it in Tenn
 1. Get  (You can use whatever bbq.
 Rub seasoning you want too.)
 1. Make ready 1 Tbsp.
 Slap Ya Mama Cajun seasoning
 1. Take 1/2 Tsp.
-Each of kosher salt &amp; freshly ground pepper
+Each of kosher salt & freshly ground pepper